Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 Program Specific Costs

-Program specific costs for students in both the local and remote track are the same with the exception of the travel requirements and possible costs for relocation for local and remote students during the SEL semesters.
+Program specific costs for students in both the local and remote track are the same with the exception of the travel requirements and possible costs for relocation for local and remote students during the supervised practice semesters.

 Remote track students will also need to cover the costs of the three campus visits to Rutgers for air/train fare, food and lodging whereas local students will only have local travel.